leo-schell/IntentionalDiversity_RecSystems/README.md

 ## Preprocessing

 In order to better understand how user preferences evolve with time, I employed an 'Out of Time' data split that is typically used with content recommendation systems.

-You can learn more about this split in an article by [Tomas Dvorak on Medium](https://towardsdatascience.com/why-isnt-out-of-time-validation-more-ubiquitous-7397098c4ab6).

 # Models